 Beginnings

-ITASA's story begins on July 15th, 1990, when an ambitious group of second generation Taiwanese Americans was selected at a Taiwanese American Conference (TAC) conference to start an intercollegiate Taiwanese Council.
+ITASA's story began on July 15th, 1990, when an ambitious group of second generation Taiwanese Americans was selected at a Taiwanese American Conference (TAC) conference to start an intercollegiate Taiwanese Council.
 Members of this group nicknamed themselves "seeds", mainly to reflect their aim to organically grow the Taiwanese American community through a collegiate network.

 These "seeds" would reconvene in spring of 1991 at Columbia University to discuss the formation of this new organization.
 Around 20 people, representing Harvard, Columbia, Yale, University of Pennsylvania, Smith College, Rutgers, and NYU, sat in a room together, and for 3 days, they hammered out the purpose and goals of what would become ITASA.
 Their names include Tim Ch'ng, Morris Tsai, Rolla Ch'ng, Ula Hwang, Peilan Chiu, Cindy Yeh, Felicia Lin, and Winston Yang.